dept/dtnl-dept-react-setup/README.md

 - `yarn generate component Slider`
 - `yarn generate context User`

+## Generate favicons / app icons

+To generate the favicons:

+- Overwrite `/public/logo.png`.
+Make sure the resolution is as big as possible.
+- Define the configuration in `/config/favicons.js`
+- Run `yarn favicons`
+- The meta tags are automatically inserted in `_documents.tsx`

 ### Routing

 To create a new route add a new page to the `./pages` folder.
 You can easily create a new page by running `yarn generate page name-of-the-page`.
 Your newly created page will server from `http://localhost:3000/name-of-the-page`.
 Because the filename will be the same as the slug name has to be in kebab-case [http://wiki.c2.com/?KebabCase](http://wiki.c2.com/?KebabCase).
 If you need the page to be dynamic, create a page with brackets.
 For example: `product/[productId].tsx`. `http://localhost:3000/product/100` will serve the page with `{ productId: '100' }` in its `ctx.query` object.
 More info [https://github.com/zeit/next.js#dynamic-routing](https://github.com/zeit/next.js#dynamic-routing)